JulietStevenson/reading-notes/markdownnotes.md

 GitHub Pages allows you to create entire websites to showcase all thee information you wish to put out there.
 If I wanted to create a portfolio website, GitHub Pages would allow me to do so.
 It's a simple alternative as you don't even need to know HTML!

 To get started, you need to set up a personal repository, repo for short, to store all the site files.
-For example, my personal repositry is [https://julietstevenson.github.io/reading-notes/](https://julietstevenson.github.io/reading-notes/) Files created within this repo will be set up to create a live website with multiple pages.
-I can have a separate "About Me", "Work", and "Contact" page on my GitHub Pages webiste.
+For example, my personal repository is [https://julietstevenson.github.io/reading-notes/](https://julietstevenson.github.io/reading-notes/) Files created within this repo will be set up to create a live website with multiple pages.
+I can have a separate "About Me", "Work", and "Contact" page on my GitHub Pages website.

 To learn more in depth about GitHub Pages, check out this [video](https://julietstevenson.github.io/reading-notes/) GitHub put together to understand the idea GitHub Pages.